go8ose/OkToCommand/src/docs/checklist.md

 ====

 - Experience
-    - Have you played commander for very long?
+    - Have you played commander for very long, do you know how the rules are modified for [play](format/rules.md)?
-    - Do you know about the format's [social contract](philosophy.md)
+    - Do you know about the format's [social contract](format/philosophy.md)
-    - Do you know about the [construction rules](http://www.mtgcommander.net/rules.php)
+    - Do you know about the [construction rules](format/construction_rules.md)
     - Have you piloted this deck before?
 - What's your primary purpose for playing?
 (To win, hang out, to do a cool thing, to play magic, to improve magic skills)